 How to select good planting seeds for your farm

 As a farmer, you may experience low crops yields despite following proper agronomic practices in managing your crops.
-One cause for low harvests could be poor seed choice.
-This is where you plant low-quality recycled seeds and uncertified seeds sourced from neighbours and local traders.
+One cause for low harvests could be low quality planting seeds.
+The recycled and uncertified planting materials you source from your neighbors and local traders can cost you a whole harvest.

 Seed Variety Features

-Seed Companies breed better seed varieties to suit market needs.
+Seed Companies breed better seed varieties to suit market needs every year.
 These improvements include the growing time and post-harvest qualities.
-As a farmer should get a seed variety whose characteristics are closest to your buyer expectations.
-This ensures you have an available market upon harvesting.
-By growing what the market needs you might fetch higher prices.
+The Kenya Plant Health Inspectorate Service (KEPHIS) approves those varieties for breeding and commercialization in the country.
+As a farmer, Buy a seed variety that has features closest to your buyer or market expectations.
+This makes sure you will have a ready market and fetch make more profits by growing what the market needs.

 Some characteristics of good quality seed you should look into are;

-- high Yield potential; this is the total harvest you can get per acre (90 kg bags/acre) if ample rainfall and crop nutrients are available and proper agronomic practises are observed.
+- High Yield potential; this is the total yields you can get per acre e.g., 90 kg bags/acre if ample rainfall and crop nutrients are available and proper agronomic practices are observed.
 A seed with higher Yield potential is desirable

 - Days to maturity; these are days it will take to harvest your product after planting.
 In areas with rain stress.
 Commercial farmers prefer shorter mature periods for higher profits.